wso2/docs-choreo-dev/en/docs/quick-start-guides/deploy-your-first-service.md

     |Description    | Gets the book list     |

 3. Select the **GitHub** tab.
-4. If you have not already connected your GitHub repository to Choreo, click **Authorize with GitHub**, enter your GitHub credentials, and select the repository you created by forking [Choreo sample book list service repository](https://github.com/wso2/choreo-sample-book-list-service/)s to install the [Choreo GitHub App](https://github.com/marketplace/choreo-apps).
+4. If you have not already connected your GitHub repository to Choreo, click **Authorize with GitHub**, enter your GitHub credentials, and select the repository you created by forking the [Choreo sample book list service repository](https://github.com/wso2/choreo-sample-book-list-service/).
+If your repository is not listed, then connect your respository by selecting the **+ Connect More Repositories** option from the **Respository list**.

     !!! info
          The **Choreo GitHub App** requires the following permissions:

-        - Read and write access to code and pull requests.
+        - Read and write access.
+Write access is required  to set up a webhook for Choreo.
+This enables Choreo to receive notifications whenever new code is pushed, facilitating the automatic building of the most recent code.
         - Read access to issues and metadata.

         You can [revoke access](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/reviewing-your-authorized-integrations#reviewing-your-authorized-github-apps) if you do not want Choreo to have access to your GitHub account.
 However, write access is only used to send pull requests to a user repository.
 Choreo will not directly push any changes to a repository.

 5. Enter the following information: